 It is a fairly quiet city because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Rainier has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Rainier has few renters and college students.
 But the biggest reason it is quieter in Rainier than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Rainier may be for you.

-Being a small city, Rainier does not have a public transit system used by locals to get to and from work.
+Rainier is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The percentage of adults in Rainier with college degrees is slightly lower than the national average of 21.84% for all communities.
-16.72% of adults in Rainier have a bachelor's degree or advanced degree.
+The citizens of Rainier are slightly less educated than the national average of 21.84% for the average city or town: 14.91% of adults in Rainier have a bachelor's degree or advanced degree

-The per capita income in Rainier in 2010 was $23,633, which is upper middle income relative to Oregon, and middle income relative to the rest of the US.
-This equates to an annual income of $94,532 for a family of four.
+The per capita income in Rainier in 2010 was $22,818, which is middle income relative to Oregon and the nation.
+This equates to an annual income of $91,272 for a family of four.
 However, Rainier contains both very wealthy and poor people as well.

+Rainier is a somewhat ethnically-diverse city.
 The people who call Rainier home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Rainier residents report their race to be White, followed by Native American.
-Important ancestries of people in Rainier include Irish, Italian, Norwegian, and Swedish.
+Important ancestries of people in Rainier include Irish, Italian, Norwegian, and English.